JuliaLang/julia/stdlib/Logging/docs/src/index.md

 Logging.current_logger
 ```

-Loggers which are supplied with the system:
+Loggers that are supplied with the system:

 ```@docs
 Logging.NullLogger